-Concerts are presented in Foxburg at Lincoln Hall – ARCA’s home and have been performed at The Episcopal Memorial Church of Our Father; the Allegheny-Clarion Valley High School Auditorium; on the Foxburg Green and on the grounds of RIverStone Farm.
+Concerts are presented in Foxburg at Lincoln Hall – ARCA’s home and have been performed at The Episcopal Memorial Church of Our Father; the Allegheny-Clarion Valley High School Auditorium; on the Foxburg Green and on the grounds of RiverStone Estate.
 The Pittsburgh Symphony Brass at Christmas is a perennial favorite in the Church of our Father and the Pittsburgh Youth Symphony Orchestra has performed at A-C Valley.

 ARCA’s first performance season was inaugurated in 2006 in its home, the recently restored Lincoln Hall performance space located atop the Foxburg Free Library.
 Built in 1909, Lincoln Hall has retained its nineteenth and early twentieth century charm with many authentic design features, as well as an original hand painted stage curtain that now serves as the stage backdrop.
 Lincoln Hall houses the McKissick Mighty Wurlitzer Theatre Organ, and a seven foot Steinway grand piano graces its stage.

 In 2013 ARCA presented the Scottish rock band, Big Country in the RiverStone outdoor arena.
 Since then, ARCA has shifted its summer events at RiverStone Farm to outdoor concerts, bringing nationally acclaimed popular artists to perform in RiverStone’s scenic beauty.
 In 2014 ARCA presented the DePue Brothers Band, acclaimed “grassical” recording artists; and in 2015 the funk, rhythm and blues recording artists, WaterSeed; as well as international thumb picking guitar virtuosos and recording artists, Loren and Mark.
 In 2016, Nashville recording artists The Black Lillies were opened by local country singer Isaac Cole.

 Lincoln Hall is home to a 1929 Wurlizter Theater Organ – The McKissick Mighty Wurlitzer – which was originally installed in Cleveland’s Uptown Theater.
 It is one of twenty-four built in this style and size.
 The instrument retains its ornate French console and was painstakingly rebuilt by Paul McKissick.
 Lincoln Hall’s Mighty Wurlitzer contains seventeen ranks of pipes and is characterized by a balanced blend of unmistakable Wurlitzer ‘sounds’.
 It was purchased by Patricia and Dr. Arthur Steffee, ARCA’s Founders, to enhance the newly restored Lincoln Hall.

-The Red Brick Gallery and Gift Shop, founded in 2011, is Allegheny RiverStone Center for the Arts’ boutique fine art gallery and gift shop located in historic Foxburg.
+The Red Brick Gallery and Gift Shop, founded in 2010, is Allegheny RiverStone Center for the Arts’ boutique fine art gallery and gift shop located in historic Foxburg.
 The Red Brick Gallery exhibits in a charming and historic, 136 year old building at 17 Main Street in downtown Foxburg.
 The building, once the business office of the Fox Family from Philadelphia, was restored recently and has reopened as both a Gift Shop and Gallery and with an inspired use – as an Artist Cooperative.